2011 military intervention in Libya: Contestation of evidence of civilian massacres by Gaddafi

-Briefing to Clinton
+Briefing to Hillary Clinton

 According to the report, France's motive for initiating the intervention was economic and political as well as humanitarian.
 In a briefing to Hillary Clinton on 2 April 2011, her adviser Sidney Blumenthal reported that, according to high-level French intelligence, France's motives for overthrowing Gaddafi were to increase France's share of Libya's oil production, strengthen French influence in Africa, and improve President Sarkozy's standing at home.
 The report also highlighted how Islamic extremists had a large influence on the uprising, which was largely ignored by the West to the future detriment of Libya.

 The American Libertarian Party opposed the U.S. military intervention.
 Former Green Party presidential candidate Ralph Nader branded President Obama as a "war criminal" and called for his impeachment.

 Resource control

 Some critics of Western military intervention suggested that resources—not democratic or humanitarian concerns—were the real impetus for the intervention, among them a journalist of London Arab nationalist newspaper Al-Quds Al-Arabi, the Russian TV network RT and the (then-)leaders of Venezuela and Zimbabwe, Hugo Chávez and Robert Mugabe.
 Gaddafi's Libya, despite its relatively small population, was known to possess vast resources, particularly in the form of oil reserves and financial capital.

+A left-leaning French daily newspaper published a letter by the NTC which it said had promised France access to 35% of Libyan crude oil.